adinanabf/PowerNail/README.md

 ## Usage

-Run the `main.py` script to start the handnail tracking application:
+Run the `main.py` script on the root of the directory to start the handnail tracking application:

 ```bash
 $ python3 main.py